Nursing (Nursing Associate Pathway) (Adult)

 Being an Inspiring Adult Practitioner

 You will build upon your developing knowledge, skills and professional attitudes to facilitate the critical application of the evidence base required to demonstrate inspirational nursing practice.
-Aspects of leadership, management, team working and exploration of evidence-based nursing practice, linked to both pathogenesis and salutogenesis will be implicit throughout.
+Aspects of leadership, management, team working and exploration of evidence-based nursing practice, linked to both disease development and origins, alongside sources of health and well-being.

 Leading Adult Nursing

-This 20-credit module will enable the student to consolidate their learning and demonstrate a critical understanding of looking outwards from one's own profession to consider relationships with other professional/non-professional people and the impact this has on care delivery in Adult Nursing practice.
+This module will enable you to consolidate your learning and demonstrate a critical understanding of looking outwards from one's own profession to consider relationships with other professional/non-professional people and the impact this has on care delivery in Adult Nursing practice.

 School of Health and Society